juristr/juristr.github.com/_posts/2016-09-15-ng2-released.md

 ---

 <div class="article-intro">
   It was at the ng-Europe, on the 22-23 September 2014 when the Angular team came with a huge surprise: "We're going to build Angular 2."
 No controllers, no scope, completely different from ground-up, totally written.
 Oh, and no migration path.
 The result: grumbling among the community.
-Now, quite exactly two years later, we obviously know better, and finally Angular 2 has been officially released.
+Now, quite exactly two years later, we obviously know better, and finally Angular 2 has been officially released. <i>(And yes, there is <a href="http://ngmigrate.telerik.com/" target="_blank">a migration path</a> :wink:)</i>
 </div>

 {% include postads %}